 by Capt.
 Tom Van Horn

-Now is also the time for surf anglers to target pompano, bluefish, weakfish, small black drum, sheepshead, Spanish mackerel and whiting off the beaches and larger redfish and flounder around the inlets of Ponce De Leon, Port Canaveral and Sebastian.
-This bite is already good and should improve as we get further into the month.
-When the weather permits, like to fish just past the surf break in my skiff and fish with small jigs tipped with a live sand flea.
+Now is also the time for surf anglers to target pompano, bluefish, weakfish, small black drum, sheepshead, Spanish mackerel, and whiting off of the beaches and larger redfish and flounder around the inlets of Ponce De Leon, Port Canaveral and Sebastian.

 Captain Tom Van Horn